ReportsBuild vs. Buy in 2026

 Early-stage organizations with simple planning processes, stable engineering teams and a short operational horizon may benefit from internal tooling.
 In companies under roughly 150 employees, the governance burden is lower, dimensional complexity is manageable and the planning cycle may not justify enterprise-grade infrastructure.

 In these cases, building can function as a temporary bridge.
 The key is recognizing it as scaffolding rather than foundation.
-The internal system should be treated as a transitional asset with a defined sunset horizon, not as permanent infrastructure.

 Building also makes sense when addressing niche workflows that are poorly served by existing vendors.
 Even then, the organization must accept explicit ownership of lifecycle risk.